What if something goes wrong?

-To ensure we are speaking to the correct person we will require all customers to provide the following details to access their account: name on the order, order number and address.
+So we know we’re speaking to the right person, we’ll need the following details so we can access your account: name on the order, order number and address.

-Please note: if the details provided do not match our records we will not be able to discuss the order with you.
+Please note: if the details provided don’t match our records we will not be able to discuss the order with you.

 All complaints are investigated by our experts in the Customer Service Team.
-They will acknowledge your complaint within 3 working days of receiving it and aim to resolve complaints as promptly as possible.
+They will acknowledge your complaint within 3 working days of receiving it and aim to resolve complaints as quickly as possible.

 Please note: our calls will appear as a ‘0330’ number.
 If you have provided us with an email address please check your junk mail as some emails may appear in here instead of your inbox.